dymmond/lilya/docs/en/docs/contrib/security/oauth-jwt.md

 <img src="https://res.cloudinary.com/dymmond/image/upload/v1733833977/esmerald/security/me_l7bci2.png" alt="Me">

-When you open the developer tools, you’ll notice that the data sent includes only the JWT token.
+When you open the developer tools, you'll notice that the data sent includes only the JWT token.
 The password is sent only in the initial request to authenticate the user and obtain the access token.
 After that, the password is not transmitted in subsequent requests.

 ## Advanced usage with `scopes`